odehne/get-five-holidays/README.md

 # Get (next) Five Holidays
 > CLI that returns the next five holidays for a given country code.

 get-five-holidays is a simple CLI that returns the five upcoming holidays for a country.
-The CLI utilizes the https://github.com/nager/Nager.Date REST API (https://github.com/nager/Nager.Date) to retrieve the next five holidays.
+The CLI utilizes the Nager.Date REST API (https://github.com/nager/Nager.Date) to retrieve the next five holidays.

 To limit the amount of requests sent to the API endpoint, the CLI maintains a file based cache and keeps query results for a day per country.
 Queries to countries not found in cache will be routed to the API.